-- Parties are held at 2:00 pm in the cafeteria.
-Please arrive early to set up. - They must be scheduled ahead of time with the classroom teacher and confirmed with the office staff and the parent a week in advance. - Please only bring individual drinks and cupcakes.
-There is a fifteen-minute block of time for parties. - Parents/guardians are responsible for plates and napkins. - Parents/guardians are responsible for assisting with clean-up of the party area.
+- Parties must be scheduled ahead of time with the classroom teacher and confirmed with the office staff and the parent a week in advance. - Please only bring individual drinks and cupcakes.
+There is a fifteen-minute block of time for parties. - Parents/guardians are responsible for plates and napkins. - Parents/guardians are responsible for assisting with clean-up of the party area. - In order for parents to attend the party in the classroom, a background check must be done prior to the party.